 April 2022: Our Dictionaries Knowledgebase was soft-launched, with information on approximately 600 of the 1000+ dictionaries we have identified and scoped.
 More information can be found on our website’s Knowledgebase page, while the Knowledgebase can be viewed here.
 The Technologies portion of the Knowledgebase can be viewed here.

 March 2022: Julia gave a guest lecture in FNEL 382: Lexicography for Endangered Languages at UBC Vancouver, where she gave an overview of the project and presented the preliminary findings from the survey analysis.
 The slides from this presentation can be viewed or downloaded by clicking here.

-To learn more about the survey, you might like to watch a 20-minute video presentation about the survey that Mark, Christine and Julia recently presented at the International Conference of Language Documentation and Conservation.
+May 2021: Mark, Christine and Julia gave a 20-minute video presentation about the survey at the International Conference of Language Documentation and Conservation.
 The presentation is entitled Surveying community-based dictionary creators to develop a Relational Lexicography toolkit and framework and focuses on the first 50 survey responses.

-To learn more about the first stage of our scoping of dictionaries and developing the knowledgebase, you might enjoy a 20-minute video presentation that Vicki, Ben and Meryl recently gave at the International Conference of Language Documentation and Conservation.
+Victoria, Ben and Meryl gave a 20-minute video presentation on the first stages of the Dictionary Knowledgebase at the International Conference of Language Documentation and Conservation.
 The presentation is titled Resources for Reclamation: Creating a Relational Dictionary Knowledgebase.

 April 2020: The Relational Lexicography project was covered by UBC Language Sciences on 23 April 2020.
-Click on the link below the image to read the article.
+Click on the image below to read the article.